Letter of Intent for Maternity Leave

 An LOI for maternity leave will generally include the following information:

-• Expected delivery date – The date that a medical professional has estimated for the baby’s delivery should be included to provide context for the requested time off.
+• Expected delivery date – The date that a medical professional has estimated for the baby’s delivery should be included to provide justification for the requested time off.

-• Maternity leave period – The sender will need to indicate the desired start date and duration of their maternity leave.
-Although they are guaranteed a certain amount of time off, the exact start date may be negotiated with their employer.
+• Maternity leave period – The desired start date and duration of the maternity leave.

 How to Use